 Created in 2015, AFCC’s Fellowship Program was established to empower emerging artists across all disciplines at critical stages in their creative lives and professional development.

-The 2017 Fellowship application will open on March 1 and close on April 1, 2017 in the following disciplines: visual arts, performance arts, and written word.
+AFCC will grant fellowships in the following disciplines: visual arts, performance arts, and written word.
 Additional Fellowship information available here.

-Alex Becrelis of South Dennis – Performing Arts
+Alex Becrelis of South Dennis – Performing Arts, 2016

 Funding for the Fellowship and Grants program has been made possible by the AFCC Patron Program as well as the Bilezikian Family Foundation.